poli0048/Recon/README.md

 # Recon
+**This branch (guidance) is obsolete and not maintained.
+All features added to this branch are now available on master.**

 ![GitHub Screenshot](/Screenshots/Screenshot-MainScreen.png)
 Recon is a C++ based, multi-vehicle ground control station (GCS) for collaborative drone imaging with cloud shadow prediction and avoidance capabilities.
 Recon has a high-level UI built on top of Dear ImGUI and a modular architecture for it's core components.
 It is currently only planned to support DJI vehicles through a companion iOS App (in development), but additional drones could/may be supported through additional modules in the future.
 [See our video demonstration of basic features.](https://www.youtube.com/watch?v=aSOjmPsa1Go) **Note: Recon is a work in progress - it is not feature-complete.**